TheBlewish/Web-LLM-Assistant-Llamacpp-Ollama/README.md

 ## Installation

 1. Clone the repository:
+Clone the repository from GitHub using the git clone command, then navigate to the project directory.
 2. Create a virtual environment (optional but recommended): python -m venv venv source venv/bin/activate  # On Windows, use venv\Scripts\activate
+3. Install the required dependencies:
-3. Install the required dependencies: pip install -r Requirements.txt
+Install the required packages by running pip install -r requirements.txt
-4. Download the LLM model:
-Download the Phi-3-medium-128k-instruct-Q6_K.gguf model (or another one this is just the one I have used with it) and place it in the appropriate directory (default: `/home/llama.cpp/models/` can be changed via editing model path in llm_config.py also you can adjust llama.cpp settings in that file including GPU layers if you want to use your GPU with it!).
+4. Proceed to either the Ollama or llama.cpp usage instructions below, depending on which you plan to use.

 ## Usage

+Using with Ollama:

+1. Start the Ollama server:
+Run the command ollama serve to start the Ollama server.

+2. Download your desired model using Ollama:
+Use the ollama pull command followed by the model name you wish to use, for example, ollama pull gemma2:9b-instruct-q5_K_M

+3. Configure the LLM settings:
+Open the llm_config.py file and update the LLM_TYPE to "ollama" and set the "model_name" to the name of the Ollama model you downloaded.

+4. Run the main script:
+Execute the main script by running python Web-LLM.py.

+Using with Llama.cpp:

+1. Prepare your model file:
+Ensure you have a compatible model file (e.g., Phi-3-medium-128k-instruct-Q6_K.gguf) in your desired location.

+2. Configure the LLM settings:
+Open the llm_config.py file and update the LLM_TYPE to "llama_cpp".
+Set the MODEL_PATH to the path of your model file.
+Update other settings in the llama.cpp section of the config file as needed.

-Run the main script:
+3. Run the main script:
-python Web-LLM.py
+Execute the main script by running python Web-LLM.py.

+Interacting with the Assistant:

-- For normal interaction, simply type your message and press CTRL+D to submit.
+For normal interaction, simply type your message and press CTRL+D to submit.
-- To request a web search, start your message with '/'.
+To request a web search, start your message with '/'.
 Example: "/latest news on AI advancements"

 The AI will process your input, perform a search if requested, and provide an informed response.

 ## Configuration

-You can modify various llama.cpp parameters in the `llm_config.py` file including model used, GPU layers or anything you can as with normal llama.cpp use!
+You can modify various llama.cpp or ollama parameters in the `llm_config.py` file.

 ## Dependencies

-- llama-cpp-python
+- llama-cpp-python or ollama
 - see full list of dependencies in the requirements.txt
-- Given that this is using an LLM running via Llama.cpp ensure you have that installed an appropriate model, I would reccommend gemma-2-9b-it-Q6_K.gguf but feel free to use any model you want.
+- Given that this is using an LLM running via Llama.cpp or ollama ensure you have installed an appropriate model, I would reccommend basically any instruct model feel free to try and find the best one for your system!

-## Recent Updates!

-in a recent and extensive update, I have now implemented webscraping allowing the program to have the LLM make a search, and pick the 2 most relevant out of 10 results which are then scraped to retrieve information from those two with which to answer the User's question.
-I have also added an llm_config.py file with which you can alter your llama.cpp generation settings as you would like, including changing the GPU layers option if you have llama.cpp compiled with GPU support enabled to run this program with your GPU!

-Also a significant bug has now been entirely fixed, the bug was causing the LLM to state "Due to the absence of results" rather then answer the User's question this has now been completely resolved please let me know if you have any other bugs and I will endeavour to fix it for you!

 ## Contributing